phiryll/phiryll.github.io/docs/concurrency.md

 # Notes on Concurrency and Distributed Systems

-Everything a computer does, a human can do.
-The only difference between a distributed system of computers and a distributed system of people is the time scale.
-With respect to correctness, atomicity, consistency, availability, and partition tolerance, a network of humans is no different.
-For computers, this is true not only for communication to the other side of the world, but even within a single machine between cores, L* caches, RAM, and disk.
+With respect to correctness, atomicity, consistency, availability, and partition tolerance, a network of humans is no different than a network of computers.
+For computers, this is true even within a single machine between cores, L* caches, RAM, and disk.

-To reason about whether some approach is correct/atomic/consistent/…, I’ve found it can be helpful to translate the problem to the domain of people, specifically to before the invention of the telegraph.
+To reason about whether some approach is correct/atomic/consistent/..., I’ve found it can be helpful to translate the problem to the domain of people before the invention of the telegraph.
 The content and format of data is mostly irrelevant, except for information designed to deal with being distributed (vector clocks, e.g.).
-Clocks are not synchronized, probably not even within some tolerance; all times should be treated as local only.
+Clocks are not synchronized, probably not even within some tolerance; all times are local only.
 All actors are geographically remote from each other, and the only way to communicate is by physical letters, sent by pony express.
 Some of the things that can happen: